trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

-- Expose a generic view on the proxy and pass the name of the final function called on the underlying contract (as the smart contract view is not unreachable/hidden by the proxy contract)
+- Expose a generic view on the proxy and pass the name of the final function called on the underlying contract (as the smart contract view is not unreachable/hidden by the proxy contract).
-- Search for an exposed view on the interface schema to retrieve the contract address, then call the view and return the result as an _exposed_ view
+- Search for an exposed view on the interface schema to retrieve the contract address, then call the view and return the result as an _exposed_ view.

-7. Compile
+7. Compile.

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile proxy.jsligo